Connect with us

 Missisisppi’s current law allows parents to relinquish an infant up to seven days after birth at a hospital, fire station, adoption agency, or mobile ambulance.
 Parents are not required to provide any identifying information.

-“We’re going to strengthen adoption services and more children find their forever homes,” he wrote.
+“We’re going to strengthen adoption services and help more children find their forever homes,” he wrote.
 “We’re going to build grant programs that support mothers in getting the care they need before, during, and after pregnancy.
 And we’re going to strengthen our social services infrastructure.”

 The op-ed offered almost no specifics in terms of policy or funding proposals.
 He wrote that over the last five months, his office has conducted an analysis “of our state’s laws and regulations in order to identify any possible existing rules that might present an obstacle to expectant mothers.”